b4stet/py_aqua/readme.md

 # Auditing QUiz Application
-A local web app to drive an audit, analyze answers, score and generate a report.
+A little web app to drive an audit, analyze answers, score and generate a report.

 ## Requirements
-- python3-flask
+- python3-flask >= 0.12.2
+- python3-magic >= 0.4.16

 ## Run
 From root of application: